Denzel Curry: 2022–2023: Melt My Eyez See Your Future

-2024–present: King of the Mischievous South, Vol. 2
+2024–present: King of the Mischievous South and the Scythe

 In May 2024, Curry announced a new project by debuting a photo of cassette tape on his social media.
-In June, Curry announced the project was titled King of the Mischievous South Vol. 2 and debuted the lead single "Hot One" featuring TiaCorine & ASAP Ferg.
-The album is a sequel to Curry's third mixtape King of the Mischievous South Vol. 1 Underground Tape 1996 (2012) and was released on July 19, 2024.
-The song "Black Flag Freestyle" was subsequently released on June 21, 2024, as the second single.
+In June, Curry announced the project was titled King of the Mischievous South Vol. 2 and debuted the lead single "Hot One" featuring TiaCorine and ASAP Ferg.
+The second single "Black Flag Freestyle" was subsequently released on June 21, 2024.
+The complete album was released on July 19, 2024, and is a sequel to Curry's third mixtape King of the Mischievous South Vol. 1 Underground Tape 1996 (2012).

+Curry was featured on JPEGMafia's ninth album, I Lay Down My Life For You, appearing on the track, "JPEGUltra!", released on August 1.

-On October 30, Curry announced the mixtape would be re-released on November 15 as an album simply titled King of the Mischievous South with five additional tracks.
-He also released the single "Still in the Paint" featuring Lazer Dim 700 and Bktherula that day.
+On October 30, Curry announced the mixtape would be re-released on November 15, as an album simply, titled King of the Mischievous South with five additional tracks.
+He also released the single, "Still in the Paint" (featuring Lazer Dim 700 and Bktherula), that day.
 On November 14, he released another single, "Got Me Geeked".
-He embarked on the Mischievous South Tour with guests Kenny Mason, 454, and Clip, from February 21, 2025 to July 9, 2025.
+He embarked on the Mischievous South Tour with guests Kenny Mason, 454, and Clip, from February 21, 2025, to July 9, 2025.

+On January 22, 2026, Curry announced the formation of a new hip-hop group, called the Scythe, with him, ASAP Ferg, TiaCorine, Bktherula, and Key Nyata as members.
+The group was created as an homage to southern hip-hop acts.
+Curry announced the Scythe's debut mixtape, titled Strictly 4 the Scythe, would be released on March 6, with guest appearances from Juicy J, Smino, and Rich the Kid, among others.
+The lead single, "Lit Effect", featuring Bktherula and Lazer Dim 700, was released the same day.
+The following month, Curry shared a new collaborative single with Knocked Loose, entitled "Hive Mind".
+Two more singles from Strictly 4 the Scythe were released: "The Scythe", featuring TiaCorine and Ferg, and "Mutt That Bih", featuring 1900Rugrat and Key Nyata.

+In April 2026, the Glass Animals and Curry song "Tokyo Drifting" was broadcast from space during the Artemis II mission.

+Curry released II, a collaborative album with Kenneth Blume, on August 21, 2026.

 Artistry

 Curry's music is influenced by a variety of artists, genres, and art forms.
 Some of his greatest sources of inspiration are anime, video games, and martial arts.
-Some musicians who have been credited with inspiring Curry include MF Doom, André 3000, DMX, Kanye West, the Roots, Kid Cudi, Nirvana, and Trick Daddy, as well as Southern hip hop in general.
+Some musicians who have been credited with inspiring Curry include MF Doom, André 3000, DMX, Kanye West, the Roots, Kid Cudi, Nirvana, and Trick Daddy, as well as Southern hip-hop in general.

 Curry is best known for his aggressive, raw sound, "gritty" lyricism, and high-energy music, but also praised for his versatility.
-He has been acknowledged as a figure who "helped pioneer" SoundCloud rap and called "an artist who pushes the boundaries of [hip hop]".
+He has been acknowledged as a figure who "helped pioneer" SoundCloud rap and called "an artist who pushes the boundaries of [hip-hop]".